absynce/co-migrator/README.md

     compound m create

-    You can also specify the schema(currently defaults to mysql):
+    You may also specify the schema(currently defaults to mysql):

     compound m create mongodb